If you’re using a Canon DSLR, you’ll need one of the best Canon EF lenses, and in this guide, we’ve picked the best examples for all budgets.

 - Weight: 162g

-This small ‘nifty fifty’ improves upon Canon’s older designs and has been brought up to date by incorporating a Stepper Motor (STM) for smoother and quieter AF.
-Compatible with full-frame and APS-C DSLRs, it becomes a highly practical and creative short telephoto lens that’s equivalent to 80mm when it’s attached to the latter.
+This small ‘nifty fifty’ improves upon Canon’s older designs and has been brought up-to-date by incorporating a Stepper Motor (STM) for smoother and quieter AF.
+Compatible with full-frame and APS-C DSLRs, it becomes a highly practical and creative short telephoto lens that’s equivalent to 80mm when attached to the latter.

-Read the full Canon EF 50mm f1.8 STM review
+Read our full Canon EF 50mm f1.8 STM review.

 Best Canon lens for portraits: Canon EF 85mm f/1.4L IS USM